Assault with Deadly Weapon - Penal Code 245(a)(1)

 Defendant Knew Their Actions Could Cause Great Bodily Injury

-The next element that the prosecutors have to prove in an assault with a deadly weapon case is if the defendant acted and they were aware of the facts that would lead a reasonable person to realize that their actions by their nature would directly or probably result in the application of force to someone else.
+The next element that the prosecutors have to prove in an assault with a deadly weapon case is if the defendant acted and they were aware of the facts that would lead a reasonable person to realize that their actions, by their nature, would directly or probably result in the application of force to someone else.

 So, you have to know if you're going to point a gun at somebody – that's assault with a deadly weapon.
 They're going to see that you could shoot them.
 Suppose you're going to throw something at somebody, try to drive a car at somebody, or stab somebody with a knife.
 In that case, this type of activity is something you should know could produce significant bodily injury.

 This leads us to the next element: the defendant acted and had the present ability to apply force likely to produce significant bodily injury.
-So, if the defendant's on TV, a show on these things, they don't have the present ability to do anything, but if they're there.
-They have some weapon, and they're assaulting you with it, which could undoubtedly meet this element because they have the present ability; they're right there.
+So, if the defendant's on TV, a show on these things, they don't have the present ability to do anything, but if they're there, they have some weapon, and they're assaulting you with it, which could undoubtedly meet this element because they have the present ability; they're right there.

-Defendant Was Not Acting in Self Defense
+The defendant Was Not Acting in self-defense.

 Contact the Hedding Law Firm for Help